equinixmetal-helm/k8s-otel-collector/README.md

 ### Syncing in Argo

-For initial initial deployment and any changes to the OTLP endpoint, the app's pods will need to be restarted in order to pick up the new/updated `OTEL_EXPORTER_OTLP_ENDPOINT`.
+For initial initial deployment and any changes to the OTLP endpoint, the app's pods will need to be restarted in order to pick up the new/updated environment variables.
 For some configurations, Argo will restart the pods automatically.
 For others, you may need to update the Helm chart so that Argo detects a change in the environment variables.
 Reach out to SRE (`#sre`) or the Delivery team (`#eng-k8s`) for help with that.